SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-As mentioned in Section~\ref{sec:experimental_setup}, we fine-tune the feedback model using Parameter-Efficient Fine-Tuning (PEFT) with QLoRA~\citep{dettmers2023qlora}.
-We set the LoRA rank to $r=64$, scaling factor $\alpha=128$, and dropout to $0.05$, applying LoRA to all linear modules, including the attention projections ($q$, $k$, $v$, $o\_proj$) and MLP layers ($gate$, $up$, and $down\_proj$).
-For optimization, we use the AdamW optimizer~\citep{loshchilov2017decoupled} and a cosine scheduler with a warmup ratio of $0.03$.
+As described in Section~\ref{sec:experimental_setup}, we fine-tune the verifier using Parameter-Efficient Fine-Tuning (PEFT) with QLoRA~\citep{dettmers2023qlora}.
+We set the LoRA rank to $r=64$, the scaling factor to $\alpha=128$, and the dropout rate to $0.05$.
+LoRA is applied to all linear modules, including the attention projections ($q$, $k$, $v$, and $o\_proj$) and the MLP layers ($gate$, $up$, and $down\_proj$).
+For optimization, we use the AdamW optimizer~\citep{loshchilov2017decoupled} with a cosine learning-rate scheduler and a warmup ratio of $0.03$.